-On the other hand, if inflation ends via a tachyonic instability, as in hybrid inflation \cite{Linde:1993cn}, both the subcritical and supercritical branches of the mass distribution of PBHs survive.
-There will be no SGWB from a first order PT in these models, although it could be that the coupling of the inflaton after it rolls toward its true minimum give rise to SGWB from the usual preheating mechanism \cite{Khlebnikov:1997di, Dufaux:2007pt, Easther:2006gt, Ashoorioon:2013oha}.
+On the other hand, if inflation ends via a tachyonic instability, as in hybrid inflation \cite{Linde:1993cn}, both the sub- and supercritical branches of the mass distribution of PBHs survive.
+There will be no SGWB from a first-order PT in these models, although it could be that the coupling of the inflaton after it rolls toward its true minimum gives rise to SGWB from the usual preheating mechanism \cite{Khlebnikov:1997di, Dufaux:2007pt, Easther:2006gt, Ashoorioon:2013oha}.
 However, the characteristic of such SGWB spectrum is often different from the ones generated from the bubble collisions.
-In particular, the rise and fall off in, respectively, the high and low-frequency branches of the spectrum is different.
+In particular, the rise and fall off in, respectively, the high- and low-frequency branches of the spectrum is different.
 Also, the SGWB spectrum resulting from preheating often shows a double bump feature, in contrast to the single bump feature of the SGWB generated from a first-order phase transition.
 Hence, we conclude that detection of PBHs in both branches of the mass distribution is typical of inflationary models in which the exit from the false vacuum valley to the true one occurs through a second-order phase transition.

 There is an intermediate scenario in which both these two signatures from inflation within the landscape remain.
-That is when the first order PT happens sometime after the end of inflation via slow-roll violation, and the first order phase transition time scale is not much smaller than the inflationary Hubble time.
+That is when the first-order PT happens sometime after the end of inflation via slow-roll violation, and the first-order phase transition timescale is not much smaller than the inflationary Hubble time.
 In this case, much of the subcritical bubbles find enough time to collapse and contribute to the PBH mass fraction.
 We tuned the parameters in this case such that we would get the whole dark matter energy density from PBHs.
-From the collision of the bubbles, we also obtained an SGWB signal that falls both in terms of frequency and intensity in the LISA sensitivity band.
-The energy scale of inflation in our case is typical of an SGWB signal that falls in the LISA sensitivity band, if the time scale of PT, parameterized in terms of $\beta$ takes reasonable values, {\it i.e.} ${\rm few}\lesssim \frac{\beta}{H}\lesssim 50$.
+From the collision of the bubbles, we also obtained a SGWB signal that falls both in terms of frequency and intensity in the LISA sensitivity band.
+The energy scale of inflation in our case is typical of a SGWB signal that falls in the LISA sensitivity band, if the timescale of PT, parametrized in terms of $\beta$ takes reasonable values, {\it i.e.} ${\rm few}\lesssim \frac{\beta}{H}\lesssim 50$.
 Faster PT will shift the maximum frequency to higher values and suppress the SGWB amplitude.
 Hence the detection of SGWB spectrum typical of first-order phase transition, and only the subcritical branch of the PBHs mass distribution is indicative of a scenario in which inflation ends with violation of the slow-roll, but settling to the true vacuum occurs via a first-order phase transition.